leon-thomm/Ryven/README.md

 Ey, what's up!

-Please visit the GitHub page: https://leon-thomm.github.io/pyScript/
+Please visit the GitHub page for a very budget overview and doc: https://leon-thomm.github.io/pyScript/

-If you want to download the software, please use the latest release.

 # Before you download